 Door Lock Circuits

 A positive pulse door lock circuit is very similar.
-The power circuit instead of the ground circuit is used to energize the relay's coil.
-Some older door lock systems found on domestic cars omit the relays and use a thicker gauge wiring instead.
-Late model vehicles use control modules offering more features for door lock and security system control.
+Instead of the ground circuit, the power circuit energizes the relay's coil.
+Some older door lock systems found on domestic cars omit the relays and use thicker gauge wiring instead.
+Late-model vehicles use control modules offering more door lock and security system control features.